-- Competency is obtained through experience, supervision, education and training and is demonstrated in the knowledge, skills and attitude of the AMHP.
+- Competency is obtained through clinical experience, education, training and supervision, and is demonstrated in the knowledge, skills and attitudes of the AMHP.

-- Supervision of practice and further education in the mental health context must be undertaken by all AMHPs as part of professional development and good practice.
+- Supervision of practice and continuing professional development must be undertaken by all AMHPs as part of maintaining contemporary knowledge and a high standard of clinical practice.

-The Chief Psychiatrist will designate as AMHPs only those mental health practitioners who in the opinion of the Chief Psychiatrist have the qualifications, training and experience appropriate for the performance of the functions as detailed in the Act.
+The Chief Psychiatrist will designate as AMHPs only those mental health practitioners who, in the opinion of the Chief Psychiatrist, have the requisite qualifications, training and experience for the performance of the functions as detailed in the Act.

-Each mental health region, service or AMHP employer is required to support and facilitate supervision of practice and on-going education for all AMHPs operating within the region or service.
+Each mental health region, service and AMHP line manager is required to support and facilitate supervision of practice and on-going education for all AMHPs operating within their service.

 - Mental Health Histories and Mental State Examination